 While ear drops won’t prevent water from entering your ear, they are an inexpensive and non-invasive way to mitigate any lingering effects that water in your ear may cause.
 With these ear drops, you will speed up the drying process of any remaining moisture in your ear, and also strengthen your ears’ delicate lining to prevent further irritation.
 They are also a great way to unclog your ear canals of any stubborn water.

 Some don’t like using the ear drop solution because they dislike how it feels or find it ineffective.
 In that case, another option is to use an ear dryer.
 They work exactly like how you think they do; by blowing warm air into each ear to dry them faster.

 For instance, this ear dryer looks and is used like an ear thermometer that you’d see at the clinic.
 Unsurprisingly, that’s because it was also made by a doctor, and they can dry your ears within a minute after you get out of the water.
-Whether you are snorkeling, swimming, diving, or any other water activity.
+You can use it whether you are snorkeling, swimming, scuba diving, or any other water activity.
 And since it comes with four washable, color-coded earpieces, you can share it with your family.